Bryson Tiller

-Bryson Djuan Tiller (born January 2, 1993) is an American singer and rapper.
+Bryson Tiller (born January 2, 1993) is an American R&B singer and rapper.
 He began his career in 2011 with his debut mixtape, Killer Instinct Vol. 1.
-He gained mainstream recognition following the release of his 2015 single "Don't", which peaked at number 13 on the Billboard Hot 100 and received septuple platinum certification by the Recording Industry Association of America (RIAA).
+He gained mainstream recognition following the release of his 2015 single "Don't", which peaked at number 13 on the Billboard Hot 100 and received quintuple platinum certification by the Recording Industry Association of America (RIAA).
 Its success led to a recording contract with RCA Records, who issued "Don't" as the lead single for his debut studio album Trapsoul (2015), which entered the top ten of the Billboard 200.

-Trapsoul received triple platinum certification by the RIAA and spawned two additional singles: the Grammy Award-nominated "Exchange" and "Sorry Not Sorry".
-He guest appeared alongside Rihanna on DJ Khaled's 2017 single "Wild Thoughts", which peaked at number two on the Billboard Hot 100.
+Trapsoul received triple platinum certification by the RIAA and spawned two additional singles: the Grammy Award-nominated quintuple platinum "Exchange" and the double platinum "Sorry Not Sorry".
+He guest appeared alongside Rihanna on DJ Khaled's 2017 single "Wild Thoughts", which peaked at number two on the Billboard Hot 100 and was certified nonuple platinum.
 His second studio album, True to Self (2017), debuted atop the Billboard 200, while his third album, Anniversary (2020) peaked at number five.
-His self-titled fourth album (2024) peaked at number 12 and spawned the Billboard Hot 100-top 20 single, "Whatever She Wants".
+His self-titled fourth album (2024) peaked at number 12 and spawned the Billboard Hot 100-top 20 single, "Whatever She Wants", which was certified triple platinum.
+His fifth album, Solace & The Vices, was released in 2025.

 Tiller has received multiple accolades, including two BET Awards for Best New Artist and Best Male R&B/Pop Artist; and in March 2016, he received the key to the city from Louisville Mayor Greg Fischer.
-He received a total of three Grammy Award nominations, two of which for his work with singer H.E.R. on her 2018 single "Could've Been" and album Back of My Mind (2021).
+He has received a total of four Grammy Award nominations, two of which were for his work with singer H.E.R. on her 2018 single "Could've Been" and album Back of My Mind (2021).